-We expect Ad Net Zero supporters to report on Scopes 1, 2, and 3.
+We expect Ad Net Zero supporters to report on scopes 1, 2, and 3.
 SBTi's guidance around what to include for scope 3 can be found here.

 You must report against progress annually, and publish it on a publically available platform.
-Recommendations from the SBTi include annual reports, sustainability reports, the company's website, and/or CDP's annual questionnaire.
+Recommendations from the SBTi about where to include this includes annual reports, sustainability reports, the company's website, and/or CDP's annual questionnaire.